wp-plugins/dreamgrow-scroll-triggered-box/readme.txt

 Avoid changing any plugin files under plugin directory, including css files.
 Such changes will get lost during upgrades.
 Overwriting with !important is sufficient.

-= I want to use structured message instead of just plain text message. =
+= I want to use structured feedback message instead of just one plain sentence =

-Thank you field allows you to use HTML.
+Go ahead, "Thank you" field allows you to use HTML.

 = I would like to redirect users to another page after submission =